-To ensure maximum esecurity when exchanging data, you should start with estimating risks your company might face.
-Early in the development life cycle, threat modeling will help you define security concerns related to the system architecture and design.
+- Data risk assessment.
+To ensure maximum security when exchanging data, you should start with estimating risks your company might face.
+Early in the software development life cycle, threat modeling will help you conduct security analysis and define vulnerabilities related to the system architecture and design.
 Later, you can spot security problems by means of code reviews or penetration testing.
-If you don't do enough testing, issues might not be revealed until the app is in production and is compromised.
+If you don’t do enough testing, issues might not be revealed until an app is in production and is compromised.
 For proper risk assessment, stick to the OWASP Risk Rating Methodology.
 Read on to learn more about it.

-How to use OWASP to estimate the gravity of cybersecurity risks
+How can you estimate the gravity of cybersecurity risks

-By following the OWASP Risk Rating Methodology, you can assess the severity of all cybersecurity risks and make an informed decision about what actions to take in response to those risks.
-A system for rating risks will help you save time and ensure that you don’t get distracted by minor risks while neglecting critical risks that are less well understood.
+By following the OWASP Risk Rating Methodology, you can assess the severity of all cybersecurity risks and make an informed decision about what actions to take in response and which cybersecurity strategy to choose.
+A system for rating risks will help you save time and ensure you don’t get distracted by minor risks while neglecting critical risks that are less well understood.

 A universal risk rating system will properly assess all the risks your company faces.
 Note that a vulnerability that’s crucial for one business might not be crucial for another.
-Therefore, you should customize the basic framework shown below for your company.
+Therefore, you should customize the basic framework shown below.

-After performing a risk assessment, you might determine, for example, that there’s a need for HTTPS inspection.
-In that case, you’ll have to ensure your HTTPS inspection products are providing appropriate Transport Layer Security (TLS) certificate validation.
-Products that don’t provide secure TLS communications and don’t transmit error messages to the user are likely to affect the end-to-end protections that HTTPS is designed to ensure.
+After performing a risk assessment, you might determine, for example, that you need an HTTPS inspection.
+In that case, you’ll have to ensure your HTTPS inspection products provide appropriate Transport Layer Security (TLS) certificate validation.
+Products that don’t provide secure TLS communications and don’t transmit error messages to the user are likely to compromise the end-to-end protections that HTTPS is designed to ensure.

 Why serve a website via HTTPS?

-HTTPS (HyperText Transfer Protocol Secure) is also called HTTP over TLS or HTTP over SSL.
+HTTPS is also called HTTP over TLS or HTTP over SSL.
 Sites that are served via HTTPS have redirects, meaning that even if you enter http://, you’ll automatically be redirected to a secure, encrypted https:// connection.
-TCP (Transmission Control Protocol) helps HTTPS to forward and receive data packets.
-This happens via port 443 using a connection encrypted by TLS.
+The Transmission Control Protocol (TCP) helps HTTPS forward and receive data packets.
+This happens via port 443 using a TLS-encrypted connection.

-The basis of HTTPS is public/private-key cryptography.
+The basis of HTTPS is public–private key cryptography.
 The public key is for encryption.
-The private key is secret.
-It’s required for decryption.
-Both keys are randomly generated and stored in your server.
+The private key is secret and is required for decryption.
+Both keys are randomly generated and stored on your server.

 A Certificate Authority, or CA, cryptographically signs digital certificates.
 All browsers have a list of CAs they trust.
-Certificates signed by a CA in the browser’s list are indicated with a green padlock in the browser’s address bar as they are trusted and belong to the domain.
+A certificate signed by a CA in the browser’s list is indicated with a green padlock in the browser’s address bar, as it is trusted and belongs to the domain.
 Services like Let’s Encrypt have made obtaining SSL certificates free.

 How TLS/SSL helps the HTTPS protocol and connected components protect data

-As a rule, a man-in-the-middle (MITM) attack intercepts HTTP session cookies to steal a user’s authenticated session and act like that authenticated user.
-The use of encryption methods like Wi-Fi Protected Access (WPA) and other local solutions can complicate such an attack and protect critical data of your users.
+As a rule, a man-in-the-middle (MITM) attack intercepts HTTP session cookies to steal a user’s authenticated session and allow a hacker to act like the authenticated user.
+The use of encryption methods like Wi-Fi Protected Access (WPA) and other local IT solutions can complicate such an attack and protect critical data of your users.
 However, if a site doesn’t require end-to-end HTTPS, an MITM attack still might be successful.

-TLS/SSL helps the HTTPS protocol ensure the protection of data when transmitting it over the internet.
-Appropriate use of the protocol ensures that the data received by the client is encrypted and cannot be read by any third party.
-We can also use TLS/SSL for securely connecting components such as microservices with a database or a load balancer.
+TLS/SSL helps the HTTPS protocol ensure cloud security and the protection of data when transmitting it over the internet.
+Appropriate use of the protocol ensures that data received by the client is encrypted and cannot be read by any third party.
+You can also use TLS/SSL for securely connecting components such as microservices with a database or load balancer.

 If a mobile app doesn’t use SSL, which is often the case, the app connects, authenticates, and transmits data via the network in the form of cleartext.
 An MITM attack is able to capture this data unless the proper application security is in place.
-Additionally, if an app uses SSL but doesn’t verify the SSL certificate correctly, the app becomes susceptible to a man-in-the-middle SSL attack.
+Additionally, if an app uses SSL but doesn’t correctly verify the SSL certificate, the app becomes susceptible to a man-in-the-middle SSL attack.

 HTTPS is good but is not enough